wallaby-rails/wallaby-rails/docs/route.md

 manager_engine.resources_path('order::items')
 ```

 Most of the time, Wallaby should be able to determine what engine name to use.
-But if Wallaby can't detect the engine name, it can be configured in controller (also see [Controller -> Engine Name](controller.md#engine-name)):
+But if Wallaby can't detect the engine name, it can be configured in controller (also see [Controller - Advanced Customization -> engine_name](advanced_controller.md#engine_name)):

 ```ruby
 # app/controllers/admin/application_controller.rb